microsoftgraph/android-java-connect-rest-sample/README.md

 To run the Connect sample, your device needs to meet the following requirements:

 * A screen size of 800 x 480 or larger.
-* Android API level 15 or later.
+* Android API level 15 or higher.

 ## Prerequisites